inmation/WebStudio-docs/ReferenceDocs/actions/README.md

 Supported topics:

 - `refresh`: the recipient widget will perform a refresh. **(default)**
-- `do`: the receiving widget will perform the action or action pipeline, which is defined on the message. (*)
 - `update`: the receiving widget will perform an update.
 This will bypass the data source action.

 #### Refresh Topic